FCDO Services »Modern slavery statement

 To continue our commitment to eradicating modern slavery in our supply chain we:

-• Aligning with the ‘Tackling Modern Slavery in Government Supply Chain’ guidance to ensure good practice, identifying risks in our supply chains and taking appropriate action
+• align with the ‘Tackling Modern Slavery in Government Supply Chain’ guidance to ensure good practice, identifying risks in our supply chains and taking appropriate action

-• In 2022/23, the Procurement Commercial Team undertook the Government Commercial Function Commercial Capability Assessment to baseline current practices against government standards
+• undertook the Government Commercial Function Commercial Capability Assessment in 23/24 to baseline current practices against government commercial standards

-• Assessed 63 suppliers to ascertain the risk of modern slavery and take action where necessary
+• assessed 84 suppliers in 2023/24 to ascertain the risk of modern slavery and acted where necessary

 • the location of the supply chain